transloadit/jquery-sdk/README.md

 You can then submit the form as you normally would.
 On your backend you have an extra POST field named `"transloadit"` then in the payload including JSON with information about all uploads and transcoding results, their meta data and the URLs to them.

 It's that simple. :)

-## Version 3

-Changes from version 2 to version 3:

-### BC Breaking changes:

-- The onExecuting() callback does not have the array of `uploads` anymore.
-Please use the `onUpload` callback to track received uploads.
-- The onUpload() and onResult() callbacks no longer receive the assembly object as a parameter.
-- The formData parameter has been removed, because all uploads use XHR now.
-This will only break BC for you if you used formData: customFormDataObj.
-In that case you should add the contents of your custom form data as hidden input fields to the form now.
-- Several new translations have been added for which you would need to add a translation in case you run on a custom locale.
-Please check "How to add your own localization / other language strings" at the bottom of this page for details.
-- There is a new `translations` parameter now that must be used to get your custom locale working.

-### Non-BC Breaking Changes and new features:

-- There is now support for resumable file uploads!
-It works out of the box, you do not need to change anything for it.
-- Performance has been improved in all areas of the plugin.
-- Drag and Drop support has been added.
-- Support for file preview lists has been added.
-- All options related to polling have been removed.
-- There is now a lot less network traffic for assembly status updates.
-- There is now the ability to not wait for file upload meta data anymore, which is a big speed improvement.
-This change was also backported to the last version in the 2.x series.
-- There is now a new parameter "maxNumberOfUploadedFiles", with which you can set a limit to the number of uploaded files.
-- There are two new callbacks implemented: onDisconnect() and onReconnect()

-*Version 2 of the plugin is DEPRECATED and will CEASE TO EXIST on January 01, 2018.
-Please upgrade to version 3 as soon as possible.*

 ## Usage